On calibrated representations and the Plancherel Theorem for affine Hecke algebras: Introduction

 \section{Introduction}

-In this paper we extend Ram's explicit construction of calibrated representations of affine Hecke algebras to the multi-parameter case (including the non-reduced case), and we use these representations to derive explicit Plancherel formulae for all rank~$1$ and rank~$2$ affine Hecke algebras, following the work of Opdam (\cite{opdamtrace}, \cite{opdamhanalysis}).
+In this paper we extend Ram's combinatorial construction of calibrated representations of affine Hecke algebras to the multi-parameter case (including the non-reduced case), and we use these representations to derive explicit Plancherel formulae for all rank~$1$ and rank~$2$ affine Hecke algebras, following the work of Opdam (\cite{opdamtrace}, \cite{opdamhanalysis}).

-Let us discuss the relevance and significance of each of these tasks.
+Let us discuss the relevance and significance of each of these objectives.
 Affine Hecke algebras arise in the study of representation theory of groups~$G$ of Lie type defined over local fields such as $\FF_q((t))$ or $\QQ_p$.
 If $I$ is an \textit{Iwahori subgroup} of $G$ then complex representations of~$G$ with vectors fixed by $I$ can be studied via corresponding representations of the associated affine Hecke algebra $\scH=\mathcal{C}_c(I\backslash G/I)$ of continuous compactly supported $I$ bi-invariant complex valued functions on~$G$ (see \cite{borel}, \cite{matsumoto}).
-On the one hand the representation theory of affine Hecke algebras is well behaved (for example, the irreducible representations of these infinite dimensional algebras are all finite dimensional), while on the other hand the representation theory is rather delicate (for instance the remarkable geometric classification of the irreducibles given in \cite{KL} is in terms of the $K$-theory of the flag variety).
+On the one hand the representation theory of affine Hecke algebras is well behaved (for example, the irreducible representations of these infinite dimensional algebras are all finite dimensional), while on the other hand the representation theory is rather delicate (for instance see the remarkable geometric classification of the irreducibles given in \cite{KL} using the $K$-theory of the flag variety).